hermannpencole/nifi-config/README.md

 All !

 You can find all properties in your extraction.
 Now configure it with the production properties and update your production.

+Configuration work with name, don't forget that each processor on a group **must** have a unique name

 sample :
 ```json